xapian/xapian-docsprint/concepts/indexing/documents.rst

 document data: depending on your application, you might want to implement a simple scheme using newlines to separate values, use JSON or XML serialisation, or use some other method of pickling data.

+.. todo:: Talk about the importance of batching changes where feasible